ZeroBone/PollardRsaCracker/README.md

 # PollardRsaCracker
 This is my implementation of RSA cracking algorithm based on Pollard factorization.
-It will work if the prime number `n` as part of the public key has not a very big maximum prime factor.
-Of course, all modern RSA implementations don't have this security hole so this is more of an educational project that doesn't have much real-world applications.
+It will work if the numbers `p - 1` and `q - 1` that form `n = p * q` (as a part of the public key, `p` and `q` are prime), have no large maximum prime power factors.
+Of course, all modern RSA implementations don't have this security issue so this is more of an educational project.

 # Usage
 In order to start the script, simply run `python cracker.py`